 - Employers can be liable for disparate treatment or intentionally discriminating against employees or applicants in a protected class.
 Employers can also be liable for enacting policies and practices that have a discriminatory effect, or disparate impact, on employees or applicants in a protected class, even if the employer had no intent to discriminate.
 See Legal Issues and Theories of Discrimination.

-- In order to have the protection of federal antidiscrimination laws enforced by the EEOC, an employee must show that he or she is a member of a protected class.
-Those classes are: race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability and genetic information.
+- Under the federal antidiscrimination laws, applicants, employees and former employees are protected from employment discrimination if they are a member of a protected class.
+Those classes are: race, color, religion, sex (including pregnancy, sexual orientation and gender identity), national origin, age (40 or older), disability and genetic information.
 There are also additional protected classes pursuant to other federal laws such as military status and citizenship status.
 See Protected Classes.